 I bet you're detail-oriented, great with numbers, and adept at organizing data.
 Which makes bookkeeping the perfect flexible and alternative career path for engineers.
 In this occupation, you can choose to work with a telecommuting company, or you can start your own business.

 My friend, Melissa Collings of Journey Bookkeeping, quit her full-time engineering job and now runs a successful bookkeeping business from home.
 In fact, here's what she had to say:

 “I knew I wanted a family-oriented business that would allow me the flexibility to grow and also raise a family.
 I'm now happily able to balance my family life and my professional life with a growing number of clients each month.”

 Want to find out more about starting your own bookkeeping business?
-Check out this free training from Bookkeeper Business Launch.
+Check out this free training from the Bookkeepers.

 As an engineer, you probably know a lot about technology and mechanical processes, throw in the desire to write, and you could work-from-home as a copywriter.
 Copywriting is a form of persuasive writing used in advertising, commercials, and promotional materials; and your experience in the engineering field could put you in high demand.

 John Cole is a systems engineer who is a copywriter—he even calls himself the Copy Engineer!
 John has found a ton of success in this field because, as he puts it, he’s “a copywriter who understands technology.”
 This unique perspective differentiates John from other writers who may not share the same background.